-In a new study, Stanford University researchers put more than 600 overweight adults on either a healthy low-fat or low-carb diet.
+In one recent study, Stanford University researchers put more than 600 overweight adults on either a healthy low-fat or low-carb diet.
 It turns out, participants had similar levels of weight loss success on each plan.
 Researchers looked for clues (such as insulin levels and gene patterns) to see if there are any factors that might make someone more successful on either diet, but after combing through the data, they were not able to make any connections.
-Since it may take years before scientists discover individual traits that could lead to more success on one plan compared to another, for now, we can learn a lot — and lose a lot! — by recognizing the dieting advice that all experts agree on.

 1. Eat more vegetables

-Considering that only 1 in 10 Americans meet their produce requirements, it’s pretty safe to say you need to eat more veggies.
-And no matter what food philosophy you subscribe to, veggies are a big part of the program.
+Considering that 9 in 10 Americans fail to meet their produce requirements, it’s pretty safe to say you need to eat more vegetables.
+And no matter what food philosophy you subscribe to, vegetables are a big part of the program.
 Vegetables have a lot going for them: They fill you up for very few calories, and they flood your body with the nutrients it needs to fight diseases, like heart disease, type 2 diabetes, and some cancers.

-If you follow food trends, you might think you have to fall in love with cauliflower and kale to reap all the rewards that veggies offer, but that isn’t the case.
-Be it broccoli, sweet potatoes, carrots, red peppers, cabbage, spinach, or any other vegetable, the idea is to eat a variety of them and find plenty of ways to enjoy their goodness.
-So if you just can’t stomach steamed Brussels sprouts, try them roasted, or give sautéed Brussels sprouts a try.
+If you follow food trends, you might think you have to fall in love with cauliflower and kale to reap all the rewards that vegetables offer, but that isn’t the case.
+Be it broccoli, carrots, red peppers, cabbage, spinach, asparagus, brussels sprouts or any other vegetable, the idea is to eat a variety of them and find plenty of ways to enjoy their goodness.
+So if you just can’t stomach steamed Brussels sprouts, try them roasted, or give sautéed brussels sprouts a try.
 If raw zucchini isn’t your thing, see if you like it spiralized into noodles or grilled on a grill pan.